 Christina Feldman is of the generation of dharma teachers that began teaching in the west in 1975 after spending some years in Asia studying and practice in both the Mahayana and Therevadan traditions.
-She is a co-founder of Gaia House and has served as a guiding teacher of IMS since its early days.
+She is a co-founder of Gaia House and served as a guiding teacher of IMS beginning in its early days.
 She is the founder of the Women’s retreat and the family retreat at IMS.
 More recently, she is a co-founder of Bodhi-College, which is dedicated to the study and practice of the early teachings of the Buddha.
 She teaches Buddhist psychology in several university settings in Europe, and she teaches both traditional retreats and study programs.
 She has been involved in the evolving exploration of mindfulness in contemporary settings.
-Her latest book is Boundless Heart: The Buddha’s Path of Kindness, Compassion, Joy, and Equanimity.In May 2019, Guildford Press will be publish her next book, Mindfulness: Ancient Wisdom Meets Modern Psychology, co-authored with Willem Kukyen.
+She is the author of Boundless Heart: The Buddha’s Path of Kindness, Compassion, Joy, and Equanimity and co-author of Mindfulness: Ancient Wisdom Meets Modern Psychology, among other books.
 She lives in England and is a mother and a grandmother.